 The above is all good basic hygiene for kids, but there are some extra things both you and they can do to keep safe.

-- Wash their clothes regularly, using a good-quality detergent and laundry sanitiser to help eradicate germs.
+Wash their clothes regularly, using a good-quality detergent and laundry sanitiser to help eradicate germs.
 Persil antibacterial laundry sanitiser is dermatologically tested to make it suitable for family and kills 99.9% viruses* and bacteria in the wash at temperatures as low as 20°C!
 Simply add a dose alongside your regular detergent in the washing machine.
-Have a look at these extra ideas for effectively disinfecting clothes.

 Personal hygiene for kids is one lesson we all need to learn!
 Use these easy-to-follow tips to help make hand washing and personal hygiene second nature for your child.